lucasmleone/wordpres-ansible/README.md

-# Challenge 6 - WordPress Installation with Ansible using Roles
+# Automated WordPress Installation with Ansible using Roles

 This project automates the installation of WordPress on Ubuntu 22.04 using Ansible and a modular structure based on roles.
-Each role is responsible for a specific part of the installation and configuration process, fulfilling all the requirements of challenge 6.
+Each role is responsible for a specific part of the installation and configuration process, making it easy to manage and extend.

-## Architecture used
+## Architecture

 - **Ansible Host:** Local machine created with Multipass (Ubuntu).
 - **Managed Node:** EC2 instance in AWS with Ubuntu 22.04.